jsgroth/jgenesis/README.md

 * Support for both 3-button and 6-button Genesis controllers
 * Support for keyboard controls and DirectInput gamepad controls
 * Save states, fast forward, and rewind
+* Some simple horizontal blur and naive anti-dither shaders for blending dithered pixel patterns, which were extremely common on these consoles due to limited color palettes and lack of hardware-supported transparency
 * Optional 2x CPU overclocking for Sega Master System and Game Gear emulation

 Major TODOs: